New Year’s eve is called Omisoka in Japan.

 People also needed to clean the house for Toshigami Sama.

 That I can say deep house cleaning was not just for clean the room in the meaning of physical or material but mentally driving away impure of the year and prepare for New Year to welcome a Shinto God.

-29 is read ni ku in Japanese and ni means double, ku means hardship or suffering in another way.
+29 can also be read ni ku in Japanese and ni means double, ku means hardship or suffering in another way.

-It is not a good day as that means double suffering.
+It is not a good date as that means double suffering.

 31th is also not that good because too keep busy at the very end of the year is rude to Toshigami Sama or Shinto God of next year.

 That means let’s take it easy by finishing all the things to do at least at the end of the year.

 Write New Year’s Card Nengajyo